LittleRichard/learntocode/python101/016_the_internet.md

 ### More complex requests
 This example was of a `GET` request, but there are other types!  `PATCH` is for sending an update, and `POST` is for sending new information (and is also frequently used to trigger a function on a server).  `PATCH` and `POST` use 'payloads' in addition to QPs, more on that next.

+### Authentication
+Not all APIs will respond to your requests because they're protected, either because they don't want to deal with the volume of public requests or because they have data to protect.
+Common authentication methods:
+ - API key: outside of code you'll request an API key, which you'll need to include in your request or the server will return an error code indicating that you are Forbidden or Not Authorized.
+ - Token based access: similar to an API key, but you have to request a new token periodically using a username/password.
+This is essentially how you log into and use websites; your browser handles the token for you so you don't need to include username/password all the time.